-Financial instruments comprise financial assets held at fair value through profit or loss, receivables, cash and cash equivalents, payables, and distributions payable.
+Financial instruments comprise financial assets held at fair value through profit or loss, receivables, cash and cash equivalents, payables and distributions payable.

-The Scheme can invest into Australian, New Zealand and International equities.
+The Scheme can invest into a portfolio of international equities.
 Generally, valuation information is obtained from third-party industry standard service providers to ensure that the most recent security prices are obtained.
 The prices used to value investments include, but are not limited to:

-- independent prices obtained for each security; - quoted 'bid' prices on securities.
+- · independent prices obtained for each security; and - quoted 'bid' prices on securities.